slonigiraf/whitepaper/slonigiraf/ENG.md

 Another problem to which this approach can face is student behavior.
 The temptation to spend it immediately is strong for students when they receive free money.
 It's highly likely that students will spend all money before they will understood the necessity of having money reserve.

 We think that a good solution for both these problems is an issuing tokens that are used only inside the Slonigiraf educational model.
 In such way students will get tokens instead of real money.
 This cost almost zero from a financial view, and prevents educational money spending before student understanding the value of tokens.
-Let's note that it's important to ensure students can't exchange tokens for money at the beginning of the educational reform otherwise we will face the same problem.

 There are two ways of such token issuing.
 The fist one is to wait when a government will do so.
 In such way there will be know players in a private sector who can drive such a reform as all the profit will go straight to the budget.
 Thus it's possible that will not happen ever as there are other things that governments should do that are more lobbied.
 The second way is to issue such token and spread the emission between companies who want to make money on driving the educational reform.
 Let's name such token as SLON.